The Definition and Principles of Sustainable Fashion

 Sustainable fashion is guided by key principles that shape its ethical and environmental impact.
 Firstly, transparency in the supply chain ensures accountability from sourcing to production, promoting fair labor practices.
 Secondly, resource efficiency aims to reduce waste and minimize the ecological footprint of the fashion industry.
 Thirdly, innovation drives the exploration of eco-friendly materials and processes, fostering creativity within sustainable design.
 Lastly, longevity promotes durable, timeless pieces over fast fashion trends, encouraging responsible consumption habits.
 These principles collectively uphold the essence of sustainable fashion, aligning style with sustainability for a greener future.

-See also The Potential of Consumer Activism in Sustainable Fashion
+See also The Importance of Policy and Regulation for the Future of Sustainable Fashion

 Role of Consumers in Sustainable Fashion